Polling Place Accessibility Guidelines – January 2014

-Print Version (pdf ~96KB)
+Print Version (pdf ~313KB)

+Providing way-finding signage to the voting area is accomplished by using the ISA in conjunction with large bold arrows and/or other directional symbols.
 All accessible signage regardless of content shall have a non-glare finish.
-(Cal.
-Code Regs., tit.
-24, § 1117B.5.2.)
-For signage that must be laminated to withstand exterior weather conditions, it is recommended that a matte or satin finish laminate be applied to reduce glare.
+(CCR, Sections 11B-216.6, 11B-703.5.1.)
+For signage that must be laminated to withstand exterior weather conditions, it is recommended that a matte or eggshell finish laminate be applied to reduce glare.

 Additional ways of accommodation provided in the voting area may include assigning a poll worker the duty of providing way-finding throughout the day and during emergencies.